liuexp/fatworm/README.md

         insert into t3 values (9,9)
         select * from t1 group by b having exists(select * from t3 group by c having sum(a) = 6)
         select * from t1 group by b having exists(select * from t2 group by b having sum(a) = 9)
-        drop table t1
+        select a+b as c from t1 order by c select a+b as c from t1 order by a drop table t1
         drop table t2
         drop table t3

+        create table x(a int, b int)
+        insert into x values (1,2)
+        insert into x values (2,3)
+        insert into x values (3,3)
+        select distinct b from x having b = count(b)-1 drop table x

 Reference
 ====================